Commonly asked questions about our products:

 Do you sell your products online?

-Yes, some of our most popular snacks are sold through our online store, as well as at amazon.com.
-Click on the shop online shopping cart icon at the top of the home page.
+Yes, some of our most popular snacks are sold through our online store, as well as at amazon.com and many other retailer websites that carry our products.
+Click on the shop online shopping cart icon at the top of the page.

 I have a comment about your products, but I want to send it via the regular mail.
 What is your company address?

 Kar’s Nuts / Consumer Relations

 You’ll find an up-to-date listing of larger retailers in the US that carry our products at the ‘where to buy’ page of our web site.